cloudnative-pg/cloudnative-pg/docs/src/tablespaces.md

-PostgreSQL allows you to define one or more temporary tablespaces to create temporary objects (temporary tables and indexes on temporary tables) when a `CREATE` command doesn't explicitly specify a tablespace.
-It also allows you to define temporary files for purposes such as sorting large data sets.
+PostgreSQL allows you to define one or more temporary tablespaces to create temporary objects (temporary tables and indexes on temporary tables) when a `CREATE` command doesn't explicitly specify a tablespace, and to create temporary files for purposes such as sorting large data sets.
 When no temporary tablespace is specified, PostgreSQL uses the default tablespace of a database, which is currently the main `PGDATA` volume.